Idioms Related to Winter

 Break the ice

-Meaning: refers to a small talk situation when you say something in order to make the conversation flow more easily.
+Meaning: refers to a small talk situation where you say something to make the conversation flow more easily.

 • Mark tried to break the ice by talking about sports.